theirishkiwi/victor-hugo/site/content/en/home/amygdala.md

 But, if you are under constant stress, with elevated levels, you get sick.

-- research or examples

 What are the effects of chronic stress?
 [Psychology Today](https://www.psychologytoday.com/blog/the-athletes-way/201301/cortisol-why-the-stress-hormone-is-public-enemy-no-1) summed it up: “Chronic stress and elevated cortisol levels also increase risk for depression, mental illness, weight gain, blood pressure and heart disease and interferes with learning and memory.

-- takeaways

-There is a growing body of research into impact of chronic stress and with our lives becoming faster and tech keeping us connected 24/7, it can feel like there is no off switch as our lives carear out of control.
+There is a growing body of research into the impact of chronic stress and with our lives becoming faster and tech keeping us connected 24/7, it can feel like there is no off switch, as our lives carear out of control.

 ## Feeling Healthy - Balance Restored